pacharanero/checktick/docs/prefilled-datasets-setup.md

 The prefilled datasets feature allows users to load dropdown options from multiple sources when creating survey questions:

 1. **NHS Data Dictionary** - Standardized medical codes stored in the database
-2. **RCPCH NHS Organisations API** - Live data from external API with caching
+2. **RCPCH NHS Organisations API** - External datasets synced periodically to database
 3. **Custom Lists** - User-created and organization-specific datasets

-All datasets are stored in the `DataSet` model for consistency and fast access.
+All datasets are stored in the `DataSet` model for consistency, fast access, and offline capability.

 ## Database Storage